Guide to Camping in Sonoma County

 Sonoma Coast State Park

 - Willow Creek Environmental Campground, closed in winter, offers 11 primitive campsites with fire rings, pit toilets and tables, within one-quarter mile of the parking lot.
 No running water.
-First-come, first-served.
+First come, first served.

 Sugarloaf Ridge State Park